 Risks of incurable diseases

-In some cases, people with incurable diseases can live happy life.
+In some cases, people with incurable diseases can live a happy life.
 These people can learn to manage their condition and enjoy a fulfilling life.
 Some people choose to live with a chronic illness.
 The risks of incurable diseases have been seen as a blessing for many.
 They have been able to go on living a happy life.
 But for many, living with a chronic disease means physical and mental torture.
 The new health policy of the government is making it worse.

 Symptoms of incurable diseases